Stop Catching Exceptions!

 3. To think about error handling as little as possible

-4. To handle errors should handled correctly when possible,
+4. To handle errors correctly when possible,

 5. Otherwise errors should be handled sanely